 Description

-The Common Wombat has coarse, thick fur which can be cream, brown or black in colour.
+Having coarse, thick fur which can be cream, brown or black in colour.
 They have a large head with short rounded ears and a naked nose.
-Female Common Wombats also have a pouch which faces backwards to protect their young from flying dirt whilst the mother is digging the burrow.
+Female Wombats also have a pouch that faces backwards to protect their young from flying dirt whilst the mother is digging the burrow.

 Distribution